A Variational Approach to Bayesian Phylogenetic Inference: Introduction

 In this paper, we develop a general variational inference framework for Bayesian phylogenetics.
 We show that SBNs, when combined with appropriate approximations for branch length distributions, can provide flexible variational approximations over the joint latent space of phylogenetic trees with branch lengths.
-This, combined with other variational distributions when needed (e.g., distributions of the population size parameters for time tree models), provides a suitable variational family of distributions for Bayesian phylogenetic inference.
+This, combined with other variational distributions when needed (e.g., distributions of population size parameters), provides a suitable variational family of distributions for Bayesian phylogenetic inference.
 The variational approximation can be trained using stochastic gradient ascent via efficient unbiased gradient estimators proposed recently for discrete and continuous parameters \citep{VAE, RWS, VIMCO}.
 We introduce several effective approaches to provide practical subsplit support estimation for SBNs that significantly reduce the number of parameters while maintaining adequate approximation power for tree topology posterior estimation.
-We also leverage the similarity of local topological structures to amortize the branch length distributions over different tree topologies to further reduce the complexity in variational parameterization and ease optimization.
-With guided exploration in the tree topology space within that support (enabled by SBNs) and joint learning of the branch length distributions across tree topologies (via structured amortization), our variational approach provides competitive performance to MCMC with much less computation.
+We also leverage the similarity of local topological structures for a shared parameterization of the branch length distributions over different tree topologies to further reduce the complexity in variational parameterization and ease optimization.
+With guided exploration in the tree topology space within that support (enabled by SBNs) and joint learning of the branch length distributions across tree topologies (via structured amortization), our variational approach provides competitive performance to MCMC with much fewer (though more costly) iterations.
 Moreover, the variational approximations can be readily used for downstream statistical analysis such as marginal likelihood estimation for model comparison via importance sampling.
 We demonstrate the effectiveness and efficiency of our methods on a benchmark of challenging real data Bayesian phylogenetic inference problems.
 A preliminary version of this work has appeared in \citet{VBPI}; in addition to providing a complete exposition, this version provides additional benchmarks and extends our work to an additional class of models (``time trees'') which are very popular for analyzing viral sequences.